AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	package: 'NeuralNetwork'
 ```

+A layer contains some neurons, kept in the variable `neurons`.
 We can set the learning rate of a layer as 0.1 per default.
 A neuron layer may be initialized using the following method:

 ```Smalltalk
 NeuronLayer>>initializeNbOfNeurons: nbOfNeurons nbOfWeights: nbOfWeights using: random